Handling events

 view :: Model -> Html Message

-view model = HE.main "main" [
+view model = HE.main [HA.id "main"] [

-HE.button [HA.disabled model.isLoading, HA.onClick Loading] "Perform requests",
+HE.button [HA.disabled model.isLoading, HA.onClick Perform] [HE.text "Perform requests"],

 if model.isLoading then